What We Believe

-There is one God, who exists eternally in a fellowship of three distinct and equal persons: Father, Son, and Holy Spirit who are unchangeable in their holiness, justice, wisdom and love.
-Together, they created, sustain, and judge all things according to their will and for their mutual glory and joy.
+We believe there is one sovereign God, who reigns with all majesty, authority, power and glory and exists eternally in a fellowship of three distinct and equal persons: Father, Son, and Holy Spirit who share the same essence and nature and are unchangeable in their holiness, justice, wisdom and love.
+Together, the Godhead created, sustains, and judges all things that exist according to their will and good pleasure for their mutual glory.